Ayantika22/LDA-Linear-discriminant-Analysis--clustering-visualization-for-Iris-dataset/README.md

 5. Iris dataset

-This Program is About latent discriminant analysis of iris dataset for clustering visualization.
+This Program is About linear discriminant analysis of iris dataset for clustering visualization.

 I have used Jupyter console.